raichur/vim-notes/3-faster_movement.md

 - ``F`` followed by a value will find the last occurance of that value in the line.
 - ``t`` followed by a value will find the first occurance of that value following it in the line, and put the cursor one character before it.
 - ``T`` followed by a value will find the last occurance of that value in the line, and will put the cursor one character before it.

+# Repeater

+The repeater allows for faster movement in Vim, and can be applied to most commands.
+You can prepend a number to a command to a vim command to specify how many times you want to run it.
+For example, you can use ``4w`` to go four words forward.